 Comb through your various analytics and look at recent performance across each channel and campaign.
 The picture becomes clear pretty quickly.

-For example, if you’re posting content on LinkedIn and your blog, one of the two probably gets a lot more engagement.
+For example, if you post content on LinkedIn and your blog, one of the two probably gets much more engagement.
 Either reuse the higher-performing content on the other platform or drop it.
 The same can be done for paid ad campaigns on social media.

 When money gets tight, one of the best things you can do is reevaluate your spending.
 For a small business, that means reviewing expenditures for opportunities to cut back.
 You started this process when you narrowed down your marketing strategy—now it’s time to do it with the rest of your business expenses.